DestinyVolt/D-D/Squiddle/Squiddle.md

 Tasha's Mind Whip, Find Vehicle (UA)

 Cantrip Formulas (Optional):
 At 3rd level, you have scribed a set of arcane formulas in your spellbook that you can use to formulate a cantrip in your mind.
-Whenever you finish a long rest and consult those formulas in your spellbook, you can replace one wizard cantrip you know with another cantrip from the wizard spell list.
+Whenever you finish a long rest and consult those formulas in your spellbook, you can replace one wizard cantrip you know with another cantrip from the wizard spell list. \
+Reminder: Use this to switch between Prestidigitation, Mold Earth, and Mending, depending on how recently you've eaten and whether you're on the train.

 **Wizard 4:** \
 Immovable Object, ??? \